 2. Income – Closely related to age, your disposable income plays a role (income available after paying for living expenses).
 If you’re young and invincible and on a high deductible health plan, you likely don’t have many obligations outside of rent, food, entertainment, and repaying your student loans.
 You might make less but still have more disposable income than someone a bit older who is married with kids.
 With no dependents, you can have a higher risk tolerance and invest more aggressively instead of paying down student loans.
 However, as an alternative to paying off student loans, you may also face the decision of whether you should pay off student loans or mortgage.

 4. Debt Amount – If the debt is very large relative to your income and feels cumbersome, you might prefer to pay off your debt sooner.
-In the case where PSLF isn’t an option you should probably put more money toward repaying the loans to suit your risk tolerance.
+In the case where PSLF or other loan forgiveness isn’t an option you should probably put more money toward repaying the loans to suit your risk tolerance.

 Now that you know about risk tolerance factors, let’s explore options for dealing with the debt.